525th Military Intelligence Brigade: 302nd Intelligence and Electronic Warfare Battalion

+In 2023, the 302nd was reactivated as the 302nd Intelligence and Electronic Warfare (IEW) Battalion at Fort Campbell under the 525th Military Intelligence Brigade, supporting the 101st Airborne Division.

+In 2024, the 302nd IEW Battalion was transferred directly to the 101st Airborne Division as part of U.S. Army's 2030 transformation plan.

 29th Brigade Support Company (29th BSC)

 The 29th Brigade Support Company is a multifunctional logistics company that was activated on 26 October 2006, commanded by then CPT Jeffrey J. Ignatowski.
 Its primary mission is to provide quality field maintenance and to distribute all classes of supply, except medical, to the 525th BfSB.
-The company first deployed in 2007, in support of Operation Iraqi Freedom 07-09.
+The company first deployed in 2007, in support of Operation Iraqi Freedom 07–09.

 The company deployed in July 2010 in support of Operation Enduring Freedom as part of Combined Task Force Lightning (525 BfSB) and was headquartered out of Kandahar Airfield until January 2011.
 The company was then moved to FOB Spin Boldak for the remainder of the tour.
 The unit redeployed in July 2011.

 The 29th BSC was inactivated in 2015.

 586th Network Support Company (586th NSC)

 This Company provides tactical communication and automation support for the brigade.

 The company is deployed in support of Operation Enduring Freedom as part of Combined Task Force Lightning (525BfSB) and is headquartered out of RC-South, Afghanistan.